rhagan21/rhagan21/README.md

 # Hello!

 I'm Rachel.
-I use she/her pronouns.
-I work as a Software Engineer II at [C2FO](www.c2fo.com).
+I work as a Software Engineer III at [27Global](https://www.27global.com/).
 I love using code to build things and solve problems!

 ## Currently Learning
 GraphQL and NestJS.
 Diving into backend API design.